 However, I was in an awkward position.
-I wanted to desperately leave my desk job at the time, and I needed anchor gigs I could rely on for a base income — even if it meant working for a content mill.
+I wanted to desperately leave my desk job at the time, and I needed anchor gigs I could rely on for a base income — even if it meant writing for content mills.
 After all, I was looking for experience to carry with me when I applied for higher-paying gigs.

 Plus, I was already having a great conversation with this person, especially since they were enthusiastic about my work, and I didn’t know the average rates for copy editing as a novice.

 Instead of listening to my gut, I continued with the hiring process.

 I attended an hour-long tutorial, but I wasn’t compensated for my time.
 On top of a low wage, the system was difficult to grasp: lots of documents to fill out, web pages to go through and articles to read.
 Despite the anxiety I started to feel, I went with the flow and tested it out.

 Soon enough, my first shift came along.
 My anxieties were validated when I struggled to finish copy editing three articles within an hour.
 I grew incredibly frustrated at myself.

 Why did I let myself get this far to mess up?
 In hindsight, my anger was misdirected at myself and should’ve been at the company for thinking I could actually copy edit 10 articles (accurately) in an hour.

 Forget UpWork or Fiverr, I thought, I’m already a screw-up.

 Not everyone has the same experience with content mills as I do.

 In fact, some writers successfully kicked-off their careers with them and believe they can be a decent starting point for those who want to become a freelance writer.